existence333/Dance-Planner/README.md

 any assignments past due may encounter unexpected errors.

 Logging time is necessary for the program to determine the relative importance of tasks.
 Planning your day does not log time.
-Do not log time for daily or weekly assignments.
+Do not log time for daily assignments.
+The time spent on weekly assignments resets every week.

 Please enter values in whole minutes.